Spider Jerusalem (center) with Filthy Assistants Channon Yarrow (left) and Yelena Rossini (right)

 Grey Goo: Nanotech in general is widespread but deliberately hardcoded to prevent this, but it's mentioned that it can be circumvented.
 We see the results twice - once was a man without legs, who lost them preventing an entire block from being wiped out by it.
 The second is when it's revealed that a contained version was used in Vita's assassination.

 High Times Future: Spider's copious drug use is at least partially because drugs are tax deductible for journalists.

-Hit So Hard The Calendar Felt It: And then they never bothered to make a new calendar, so now people just give dates in relative terms: "25 years ago", or "the same year that boy band exploded on stage when their enhancements went horribly wrong".
+Hit So Hard The Calendar Felt It: The exact year is never given, and Spider eventually states that no one knows the proper year anymore.
+Now people just give dates in relative terms: "25 years ago", or "the same year that boy band exploded on stage when their enhancements went horribly wrong".

 Hostile Weather: Ruinstorms.
 Thunderstorms on crystal meth apparently capable of tossing cars around and flooding a city under tidal waves.

 Human Popsicle: The trope is dealt with poignantly through the "Revivals", people who were awoken from cryogenic sleep only to find that the city no longer cares about them enough to prepare them for what now is accepted as "normal" (i.e., damn near anything), leaving them to go into near-permanent shock as soon as they leave the building and slip into the city's homeless population.
 Spider ends up befriending Mary Bannister, a 20th-century photojournalist, and helps her get back on her feet.

 Humongous Mecha: The "Gladiator Wall" robots Spider talks about in "Filth of the City".